 The CAMELS Rating System was developed in the United States as a supervisory rating system to assess a bank’s overall condition.
 CAMELS is an acronym that represents the six factors that are considered for the rating.
-Unlike other regulatory ratios or ratings, CAMELS rating is not released to the public.
+Unlike other regulatory ratios or ratings, the CAMELS rating is not released to the public.
 It is only used by top management to understand and regulate possible risks.

-- CAMELS rating system assesses the strength of a bank through six categories.
+The CAMELS rating system assesses the strength of a bank through six categories.

-- CAMELS is an acronym for capital adequacy, assets, management capability, earnings, liquidity, sensitivity.
+CAMELS is an acronym for capital adequacy, assets, management capability, earnings, liquidity, sensitivity.

 What does CAMELS stand for?